Free scientists from manual tasks

 Increase operational lab time 500%

-Applying open, integrated automation to the processes of tending to cells in most longer-term cell culture experiments could increase lab utilisation and experimental time 5x or greater.
+Applying open, integrated automation to the processes of tending to cells in most longer-term cell culture experiments could increase lab utilization and experimental time 5x or greater.

-A system like this also requires some specialised tooling to complete the system:
+A system like this also requires some specialized tooling to complete the system:

 Tilting: Replicating motions that scientists carry out naturally to remove media from larger vessels or treat cells with dissociation reagents requires mechanical operations.
 Our universal tilting position can be applied to liquid handling platforms to enable full media transfer and cell recovery from any kind of SBS labware.